The Marketing OS for Criminal Defense law firms.

 After the OS

-• After-hours response live within 5 minutes, 7 days a week, including holidays — Friday-night through Sunday-morning intake (which typically represents 40–60% of high-value calls) finally gets captured
+• After-hours response live within 5 minutes, 7 days a week, including holidays — Friday-night through Sunday-morning intake (which usually represents 40–60% of high-value calls) finally gets captured

 • Family-member callers handled with a separate intake flow that captures relationship + defendant info correctly